 The ERA is an independent body that makes determinations on employment relationship problems, and personal grievances.

 If an employee believes they have a personal grievance case against you and you can’t resolve it either internally or through mediation, they can file with the ERA.
+You can also go to the ERA with an employment problem such as recovery of money from an employee.

 The ERA can also order you to cover your employee’s costs, or vice versa, if cost claims are lodged in writing.